Strategy and Performance

 Shapiro has also consulted to the Chicago Children’s Museum, Phoenix Art Museum, Contemporary Jewish Museum, and the RISD Museum, among other clients.

 Shapiro earned an MBA with a concentration in Marketing from the University of Chicago Booth Graduate School of Business and a BA from Stanford University.
-In addition to AAMG, he serves on the executive committee of the Board of Marwen Foundation and is a past-president of the San Francisco Arts Education Project.
+He serves on the executive committee of the Board of Marwen Foundation and is a past-president of the San Francisco Arts Education Project.
 He and his wife Madeleine Grynsztejn live in Chicago, IL.

 Strategic Partners Include: